krahets/hello-algo/en/docs/chapter_tree/array_representation_of_tree.md

 Let's analyze a simple case first.
 Given a perfect binary tree, we store all nodes in an array according to the order of level-order traversal, where each node corresponds to a unique array index.

 Based on the characteristics of level-order traversal, we can deduce a "mapping formula" between the index of a parent node and its children: **If a node's index is $i$, then the index of its left child is $2i + 1$ and the right child is $2i + 2$**.
-The Figure 7-12  shows the mapping relationship between the indices of various nodes.
+Figure 7-12 shows the mapping relationship between the indices of various nodes.

 ![Array representation of a perfect binary tree](array_representation_of_tree.assets/array_representation_binary_tree.png){ class="animation-figure" }